microsoft/vscode-docs/docs/python/tutorial-deploy-containers.md

 ### Two useful features of the Docker extension

 The Docker extension provides a simple UI to manage and even run your images rather than using the Docker CLI.
-Just expand the **Image** node in the Docker explorer, right click any image, and select any of the menu items:
+Just expand the **Image** node in the Docker explorer, right-click any image, and select any of the menu items:

 ![Managing images with the Docker extension](images/deploy-containers/manage-images.png)